schwarzmb/340FinalProject/README.md

 A total of 4 binary semaphores have been declared in this program

 To run our program, clone our repository to a directory of your choosing
-Next, cd into the project and type: make
+Next, open up a terminal and cd into the project
+Type: make
+Hit enter
 Type: make run
+Hit enter
 You will be then prompted for how many iterations you would like to occur
 Hit enter